StickManJ0e/instagram-clone/README.md

 - Can change username and password

 ###Posts
-- Make Image or Video Posts with text.
+- Make Image with text.
     - Use `Firestore`
 - Delete Posts
 - Like posts.